French (FREN)

 Offered Either Fall or Spring; Lecture hours:3

-Introduction to history of French literature of the 19th century to the present and to methods of literary analysis.
+Introduction to history of French literature of the 19th century to the present and to methods of critical and literary analysis.
 Prerequisite: FREN 104.

 FREN 236.
 Topics in Francophone Literature and Culture.
 1 Credit.